Encyclopedia

 Can intrinsically safe equipment be used in Class I, Division 1?

 Yes.
-Intrinsically safe equipment approved for the relevant hazardous location can be used in Class I, Division 1 applications.
-This is one of the major recognized protection approaches for low-energy circuits and instrumentation.
+Intrinsically safe equipment approved for the relevant hazardous location can be used in Division 1, provided the complete system design and installation requirements are followed.

 No. You still need the gas group, temperature code, protection method, installation requirements, and often supplemental enclosure or environmental information.